suvam0451/dhaaga/README.md

 **Dhaaga** is a third-party SNS app, with support for multiple platforms.
-It features powerful and thoughtfully crafted tools to help you easily follow your interests, discover new topics and make friends without dealing with hassle of multiple apps and interfaces.
+It features powerful and thoughtfully crafted tools to help you easily follow your interests, discover new topics and make friends without dealing with the hassle of bouncing between apps and services.

 <div align="center">